EllaHxyz/hm_model/README.md

-# Hateful Memes Example using MMF
+# Hateful Memes Detection using MMF

-This repository serves as an example of how to use MMF as a library in your projects and build on top of it.

-The example tries to replicate the model developed in DrivenData's [blog post](https://www.drivendata.co/blog/hateful-memes-benchmark/) on the Hateful Memes.
+This repository build and test 3 mid-fusion BERT models to detect hateful speeches with MMF.

 ## Installation